Akshay-Gulhane15/Tableau_story_dashborads/README.md

 # Tableau_story_dashborads
-This Repository Contains some Dashboards of Tableau having some Useful Insights driven out from some DataSet which is available on open source i.e. Kaggle.
+This Repository Contains some Dashboards of Tableau having some Useful Insights driven out from some DataSet which is available on open source.